jhstatewide/tokenbucketd/README.md

 ## Client

 The protocol is a line based protocol, which should be easy to integrate.
-You can find an example client in ./lib/client.rb.
+You can find an example client in ./lib/client.rb, and examples for other languages in ./example_clients.

 Clients can send commands to the server via TCP: